It is possible to grow citrus trees in the UK and Kaffir Lime Citrus hystrix is no exception.

 Growing trees can be a long process, but kaffir lime trees are really unusual and lovely to look at whilst they are growing large enough to harvest.
 I would recommend a continuous cycle of starting from seed and then a few years later starting from cuttings.
 This means you will have a few immature trees, a few seedlings and a few mature trees ready for harvesting at all times.

 One way to start your journey is through growing from seed, another slightly faster way to get started is to purchase a more mature tree and propagate through cuttings initially and then through seed once the tree is fruiting.
-To buy a 3 litre potted tree in the UK we would recommend going with a reputable online nursery like Suttons, here.

 Step-By-Step Guide To Propagation Of Kaffir Limes

 - Wait until your kaffir lime tree is mature enough to have cuttings taken.
 This is just to stop the mother plant from dying.
 We do not recommend taking from a tree less than a year in age.

 - There will be a natural place to snap the leaves from, you can see from the image above that it forms a heal when it snaps off.
 By placing them immediately into water you will find roots appear quite naturally.

 - Make sure to change the water daily, keep the leaves in sunlight for as long as possible each day.